 The Board of Directors of Chr.
-Hansen Holding A/S remains committed to following the Danish Recommendations on Corporate Governance as adopted on 1 June 2013 by Nasdaq Copenhagen in its Rules for Issuers of Shares– and complied with the recommendations in all respects in 2016/17.
+Hansen Holding A/S remains committed to following the Danish Recommendations on Corporate Governance as adopted on June 1, 2013 by Nasdaq Copenhagen in its Rules for Issuers of Shares– and complied with all the recommendations, but the following one in 2017/18:

 Chr.
 Hansen is committed to being accountable to all relevant stakeholders.
 The Company has developed a set of policies and positions aligned with international conventions, treaties and standards.
 As part of this, Chr.
 Hansen continues to support the United Nations Global Compact’s ten principles in the areas of human rights, labor, the environment and anticorruption.

 Chr.
 Hansen encourages employees and external stakeholders, such as suppliers and customers, to raise concerns regarding business integrity.
-In 2016/17, five whistleblower cases were reported, four of which were raised through the hotline.
-All cases were investigated; two cases were closed as unjustified, one case was justified and appropriate actions taken, and two cases are still pending.
+In 2017/18, one case was reported through the whistleblower hotline.
+The case has been closed as unsubstantiated.
 Chr.
-Hansen will continue communicating about the whistleblower system to ensure that all employees and relevant stakeholders are aware of and familiar with it.
+Hansen will continue to communicate about the whistleblower system to ensure that all employees and relevant stakeholders are aware of and familiar with it.

 Annual Board of Directors review